Updated on 6 February 2025

 Impact of El Niño/La Niña on Southeast Asia

-The typical impact of La Niña on Southeast Asia is wetter-than-average rainfall conditions, including for much of the Maritime Continent during December to February (Figure 5, right).
-More moderate temperature conditions typically follow wetter periods.
+The typical impact of La Niña on Southeast Asia is wetter-than-average rainfall conditions, including for much of the Maritime Continent during March to May (Figure 5, right).
 The opposite conditions for rainfall (and consequently temperature) are observed during El Niño years (Figure 5, left).

 The impact on the region’s rainfall and temperature from ENSO events is more significantly felt during strong or moderate-intensity events.
 Also, no two El Niño events or two La Niña events are exactly alike in terms of their impact on the region.